stat545ubc-2024/assignment-b1-low-hands/README.md

 # Assignment Overview
 Author:  [*Rui Guo*](https://github.com/low-hands)
 ### Assignment B1:

 #### Learning Objective:
-By the end of this milestone, you should:

 This assignment covers making a function in R, documenting it, and testing it.

-This is the first assignment of the four.
+It is the first assignment of the four.

 ## Repository Contents